Some days your sciatic nerve pain may be just a dull ache. Other days sciatic pain is constant, sharp and has you looking everywhere for relief.

 When is sciatica surgery recommended as a treatment?

 Surgery for sciatica is rarely recommended as a first treatment step.
-That’s because a combination of nonsurgical treatments can often be effective at healing pain.
-There’s no guarantee that nerve pain will go away – or stay away – after surgery.
-Surgery may provide more sciatic pain relief initially, but long-term pain relief is likely the same as nonsurgical treatments.
+That’s because a combination of nonsurgical treatments can often be effective at reducing pain and healing tissue.
+After surgery, there’s no guarantee that nerve pain will go away – or stay away.
+Surgery may allow rapid anatomic changes and provide relief initially, but it does not guard against future problems.

 Surgery may make sense for you if the cause of your sciatica won’t go away on its own.
 For example, you have a bony growth pressing down on your sciatic nerve.
 Doctors generally won’t consider surgery unless you’ve had sciatic pain for at least six weeks.
 But back surgery may be recommended immediately if you have any of the following: